obean/ProcessReviewSite/README.md

          |__||__|

 ```

-A web application designed for Makers students to ease the use of taking Process Reviews during their course.
-Students can sign in, book reviews and check metrics from their previous reviews to see how they progressing.
-Reviewers can sign in, create available time slots and view upcoming reviews.
+A web application designed for students to ease the use of taking Process Reviews during their course.
+Students can sign in, book reviews and check metrics for their reviews to see how they progressing.
+Reviewers can sign in, create available time slots and view student's reviews.

 ## User Stories
 - As a Student,<br />
-So that I can have a place to manage my reviews,<br />
+So that I can have a place to manage my process reviews,<br />
 I want to be able to login to my own profile.

 - As a Student,<br />